What are the different challenges when recycling components and securing data?

 During our asset valuation phase, we run an automated agent-less asset discovery.
 This allows the data center’s IT department to control all system configurations.
-This may seem like a small issue but consider as example a data center hosting a thousand or more server racks.
-(U.S. Chamber of Commerce Data Centers) This discovery phase identifies the hardware in need of sunsetting.
-It also allows the recycler and local IT to have a finite bid package of what must be decommissioned.
+While it may seem like a small issue, consider as example a data center hosting a thousand or more server racks.
+(U.S. Chamber of Commerce Data Centers) The discovery phase identifies the hardware in need of sunsetting.
+Additionally, it allows the recycler and local IT to have a finite bid package of what must be decommissioned.

-Data centers are expected to grow by more than 4% per annum in the next few years.
-This may be a conservative estimate.
-An industry driving data growth is the use of drones.
-No longer are they backyard toys.
-The sophisticated aircraft are a near limitless platform for data gathering: geological survey, thermal mapping, security.
+Experts estimate data center growth of 4% per annum in the next few years.
+Further, this may be a conservative estimate.
+As one example, drones drive significant data growth.
+These sophisticated machines are a near limitless platform for data gathering: geological survey, thermal mapping, security.

 According to the U.S. Department of Energy, there are 3 million data centers scattered across urban and rural areas in the U.S. More than 90% of the servers are, however, housed in data centers and owned or leased by small and medium size businesses.
-Less than 10% of servers located in large data centers are owned by major cloud providers and national super computer centers.
+However, the major cloud providers and national supercomputer centers own less than 10% of servers located in large data centers.
 (Andrea, Mike.
 2014.
 “Data Center Standards: Size and Density,” The Strategic Directions Group Pty Ltd.)

 Therein lies the enterprise level data center quagmire.
 If less than 10% of data centers are owned by ‘for lease’ hosting companies, this resolves to 3.16 million privately owned centers, assuming a 4% growth per year since 2014.